tuyenXuly/embedded_system/README.md

 - Lưu Đình Tú - 20213016

 # Introduction
-- This is a repository containing assignments and reports for the final exam of the embedded systems course.
+- This is a repository containing assignments and reports for the final exam of the Embedded systems subject.
 - It includes two single-task models: time-triggered and event-triggered, as well as three multi-task models: time-slice combination priority, RMS, and EDF.

 # Requirements